NUS-CS2100DE/labs/docs/manuals/01/lab_01.md

 First of all, we should resize the panels in the waveform window to be able to see the waveform correctly.
 Then we can zoom out in the waveform until we can see all our test cases clearly.
 We can use the zoom buttons on the top of the waveform pane to zoom, or use Ctrl-scroll just like in the RTL schematic view.

-Perhaps we want to look at what the wires inside our `Adder` module `uut`.
+Perhaps we want to look at what the wires inside our `Adder` module `uut` are doing.
 That's possible too - First, select the `uut` module in the "Scope" pane.
 Then, in the "Object" pane, we will see the wires inside our module.
 Drag `carry[7:0]` to the waveform to add it in, or right-click it and choose "Add to Wave Window".

 The new bus we added to our wave window doesn't actually have a wave corresponding to it.
 To fix this, we need to restart our simulation.
 Let us take this opportunity to learn about the controls for our simulation: